The Loisaida Center is proud to announce

 Alva Mooses & Claudia Cortínez

-Our objective is to utilize the Loisaida Center as a space to develop LAZO, where we will be working with artists from this range of communities who intersect various mediums, investigating the historic and conceptual overlaps between disciplines.
-During our residency we will have active programming from December 2019 through March of 2019, including a website launch, artist talks/screenings, workshops, and a series of exhibitions bringing together artists in conversation.
+Our objective is to utilize the Loisaida Center as a space to develop project LAZO, where we will be working with artists from this range of communities who intersect various mediums, investigating the historic and conceptual overlaps between disciplines.
+If you are interested in collaborating with project LAZO please email: email@example.com.
+During our residency we will have active programming from December 2018 through April of 2019, including a website launch, artist talks/screenings, workshops, and a series of exhibitions bringing together artists in conversation.
 The events which take place at Loisaida will feed into a growing archive on the LAZO website content.

 Along with the series of group exhibitions and related programming, we will develop an installation of our individual work as a culmination of the residency.